krezreb/dredlock/README.md

 # Intro

-Hungry Hungry Hippos, (HHH) is a python implementation of redlock https://redis.io/topics/distlock with a set of examples that use docker, redis and docker compose.
+dredlock is a python implementation of redlock https://redis.io/topics/distlock with a set of examples that use docker, redis and docker compose.
 The advantage of this approch, compared to multithreading, is that is can be applied in a single-threaded context (for example if you have to integrate existing code), or in a mutliple container instance context (think microservices)

 # Features